lrzjason/T2ITrainer/README.md

 - **2024-07-19:** Fix model_path couldn't load the weight
 - **2024-07-20:** Adjust cache logic and fix caching bug.
 Please recreate cache after this update.
 - **2024-07-20:(2)** Add 2048 resolution, it could choose 1024, 2048 training based resolution now.
 It only recommanded to train 2048 resolution when you have >= 24GB vram.
+- **2024-07-21:** Update debiased estimation loss and change cache resize from default to area

 ## Acknowledgements: